ronen567/just-the-docs/docs/optimizations.md

 # RMSprop

+## Ref:
-RMSprop was presented in a Coursera course lecture.
+Hinton with Srivastava & Swersky, 2012, Overview of mini-batch gradient descent, RMSprop was presented in a Coursera course lecture.

 RMSprop (RMS Propagation)like AdaDelta, is an improvement of AdaGrad.
 It aims to solve AdaGrad drwaback regarding the continual decay of learning rate.
 It does so by replacing the denominator of AdaGrad (Eq.
 4), by an exponentially decaying average of squared gradients \\(E(g^2) \\), exactly as done by AdaDelta.
 Unlike AdaDelta, RMSprop leaves AdaGrad's global learning rate coefficient in place, so the updating formula becomes: